AHCO Investors Have Opportunity to Lead AdaptHealth Corp. Securities Fraud Lawsuit

-LOS ANGELES, Nov.
-30, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against AdaptHealth Corp. ("AdaptHealth" or the "Company") (NASDAQ: AHCO).
+LOS ANGELES, Dec.
+4, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against AdaptHealth Corp. ("AdaptHealth" or the "Company") (NASDAQ: AHCO).

 Class Period: August 4, 2020 – February 27, 2023